socrata-platform/socrata-test-common/README.md

 Also, when using `UnusedSugarCommon` one should generally call `resourceScope.close()` between tests to avoid leaking resources.

+### UnusedSugarStandard ###
+This class is like `UnusedSugarCommon`, except it doesn't include any references to any of the optional dependencies (socrata-http, socrata-curator-utils, etc).

-### UnusedSugarSimple ###
+### UnusedSugarStandardSimple ###
-The other class of interest in the base package is `UnusedSugarSimple`.
-This is worth extending if some of the generic conversions are causing trouble for you inside of `UnusedSugarCommon`.
+This is worth extending if some of the generic conversions are causing trouble for you inside of `UnusedSugarCommon` or `UnusedSugarStandard`.

 For example `Map[K, V]` extends `K => V` and thus could cause issues if you want to overload a specific function.